sandipm02/sandipm02/README.md

 <br>
 👋 Hey I'm Dip!
 <br>
-I'm a 2nd year Software Engineering Student @ the University of Calgary 👨🏼‍🎓 Creating is something i've been fascinated with since I was a child.
+I'm a 2nd year Software Engineering Student @ the University of Calgary 👨🏼‍🎓<br>
+Creating is something i've been fascinated with since I was a child.
 I hope to one day create impactful and useful techonology that can make people's lives easier & better!
 <br>